Shaku-Med/learn-reac-tnative/README.md

 3. HELLO!
 Welcome to the expirences I go through, Through my course To become a Mobile App Developer, Cyber Attack Protector, Web Dev, Databases, Game Developer...

 **Thanks For Reading.
 My Name is Mohamed Amara, I'm a student currently studying at CSI.
-Cuny College of Staten Island in New Yourk**
+Cuny College of Staten Island in New York**